Social Good Outpost Curates > ASEAN Digital Delegation: Young entrepreneurs & leaders speaker series

 8 - 12 February 2021

-ASEAN - AUSTRALIA
+ASEAN - Australia

 In collaboration with Griffith University, we're bringing leading Australian and Southeast Asian entrepreneurs, researchers and changemakers together to discover the next generation of social, environmental and policy change in our region: what's next?